mylovemyon/TryHackMe/Rooms/Red Team Engagements.md

 The two plans can be thought of similarly; the operations plan should be considered from a business and client perspective, and the mission plan should be thought of from an operator and red cell perspective.

+## Conclusion
+We have covered how you can quantify campaign plans into documents and prepare for a successful red team engagement in this room.
+The consistent theme throughout this room has been that each red team will have its internal documents and way of doing things.
+This is a crucial concept to understand when moving into the real world.
+This room only acts as a guide to get you used to concepts and ideas and provides a framework to use, not as a definitive step-by-step manual.
+When planning an engagement, remember that your number 1 goal is to meet the client's objectives.
+Planning and documenting are often overlooked and are crucial to a successful engagement.